Blink

 blink.send_pin

 Send a new pin to blink.
 Since Blink’s 2FA implementation is new and changing, this is to allow the integration to continue to work with user intervention.
 The intent is to handle all of this behind the scenes, but until the login implementation is settled this was added.
-To use it, you simply call the service with the pin you receive from Blink as the payload (for a simple “Allow this Device” email, you may keep the pin value empty).
+To use it, perform the action with the pin you receive from Blink as the payload (for a simple “Allow this Device” email, you may keep the pin

 Examples

-The following are some examples showing how to correctly make service calls using Blink:
+The following are some examples showing how to correctly perform an action using Blink:

 Snap picture and save locally